Jonathan Meese b. 1970, Tokyo, Japan

 > DOWNLOAD CV

-At the core of Meese's artistic vision lies a personal mythology, a fusion of historical, legendary, and science fiction references.
-Within this mythological realm, he summons forth figures and heroes, weaving a narrative tapestry that blurs the boundaries between reality and imagination.
+At the core of Meese’s artistic vision lies a highly developed personal mythology, formed through the fusion of historical, legendary, and science-fiction references.
+Within this symbolic universe, he summons recurring figures and heroes, constructing narrative structures in which reality and imagination become inseparable.

 Works